Learn about vitamin C for kids, including how much is needed and where to find it from food.

 Many people know that Vitamin C is found in citrus fruits.
 It is also found in many other foods that can add additional vitamins, nutrients, and fiber to your child’s diet.

 Broccoli actually has more vitamin C than grapefruit.
 Red peppers, berries, melons, potatoes, papaya, guava, tomatoes, and green leafy vegetables are also great choices.

-Vitamin C Aids Absorption of Other Nutrients
+Aids Absorption of Iron and Other Nutrients

 Pairing vitamin C foods with other foods containing iron and folate, helps little bodies absorb them better.
 This is good news, considering iron is the most common nutrient deficiency among children.